Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-tutorials.md

 ---
-title: Tutorials for .NET apps in Azure
+title: Tutorials for .NET and .NET Core apps in Azure
-description: Tutorials to build and add features to your web and mobile .NET apps using Azure services.
+description: Tutorials to build and add features to your web and mobile apps using Azure services and .NET, .NET Core, ASP.NET, and ASP.NET Core.
 author: camsoper
 ms.author: casoper
 manager: wpickett
-ms.date: 10/19/2017
+ms.date: 07/17/2018
 ms.topic: reference
 ms.technology: azure
 ms.devlang: dotnet